Volunteers’ Week: Launchpad volunteers give over 7,200 hours of their time to help prevent homeless

 “The volunteering team has really grown at Launchpad too.
 Just five years ago in 2014, we had 59 volunteers so we’ve more than doubled the team.
 I think more people are interested in giving their time to good causes than ever before and with lots of focus on the housing crisis in the media, and the increasing number of people facing homelessness, people are keen to do something to help.

 “The great thing about volunteering is that anyone can do it – our volunteers range in age from 19-70 years old and bring all sorts of backgrounds, skills and experience with them.
 Volunteering doesn’t just have huge benefits for the charity either, there’s an awful lot in it for volunteers too.
-It’s incredibly rewarding, you feel like they’re part of something special, you meet lots of new and interesting people, and you can develop new skills and use the opportunity to build confidence.
+It’s incredibly rewarding, you feel like you’re part of something special, you meet lots of new and interesting people, and you can develop new skills and use the opportunity to build confidence.
 Many volunteers have gone onto to exciting new careers after being with Launchpad.”